ramonsuarez/ramonsuarez.github.io/content/post/the-artist-lessons-for-entrepreneurs-dont-do.md

 The good news is that after the worst of hardships, even if it is not obvious you can succeed thanks to your work and persistence.

-Who would have ever thought that a black &amp; white silent movie could be made, enjoyable, watched, and praised in the 21st century?.
+Who would have ever thought that a black & white silent movie could be made, enjoyable, watched, and praised in the 21st century?.

  **Success is in the heart of the entrepreneur, not just in numbers.**